-The conduct of the Respondent in registering the domain name clearly amount to bad faith registration and its conduct since the registration by retaining it and putting the Complainant at the risk of it being used to its detriment and in breach of its trademark, clearly amount to bad faith use.
+There is no need to repeat all of the details set out already, but the conduct of the Respondent in registering the domain name clearly amounts to bad faith registration and its conduct since the registration by retaining it and putting the Complainant at the risk of it being used to its detriment and in breach of its trademark, clearly amount to bad faith use.
+Thus, bad faith registration and use of the domain name has been established.

 That is so for the following reasons.

-First, the Respondent must have been aware of the existence of the Complainant and its prominent reputation when it registered the disputed domain name, because the Respondent chose the name of the domain name itself and then made an addition to it by adding the prefix "mabanque" to suggest that it was its, the Respondent's, bank or that it was entitled to say that it was.
+First, the Respondent must have been aware of the existence of the Complainant and its prominent reputation when it registered the disputed domain name, because the Respondent chose the domain name itself and then made an addition to it by adding the prefix "ukraine" to suggest that the business being portrayed was its, the Respondent's, business in Ukraine or that it was entitled to say that it was.
 Thus, the Respondent had actual knowledge of the Complainant and its trademark which has long been a ground for finding bad faith registration and, by retaining the domain name, its use.
-The Panel therefore finds that it is highly likely that the Respondent chose the trademark, made the addition and registered the domain name to invoke the existence and activities of the Complainant for an improper purpose and therefore in bad faith.
+The Panel therefore finds that it is highly likely that the Respondent chose the trademark, made the addition and registered the domain name deliberately to invoke the existence and activities of the Complainant in Ukraine for an improper purpose and therefore in bad faith.